Windows 95: Architecture

 Access requests to physical media are sent to Input/Output Supervisor, a component responsible for scheduling the requests.
 Each physical media has its device driver: access to the disk is performed by a port driver, while access to a SCSI device is handled by a miniport driver working atop the SCSI layer.
 Port and Miniport drivers perform I/O operations in 32-bit protected mode, bypassing MS-DOS and BIOS, significantly improving performance.
 In case there is no native Windows driver for a certain storage device, or if a device is forced to run in compatibility mode, the Real Mode Mapper can access it through MS-DOS.

-32-bit Windows programs are assigned their memory segments, which can be adjusted to any desired size.
-Memory areas outside the segment cannot be accessed by a program.
-If a program crashes, nothing else is harmed.
+32-bit Windows programs are assigned protected memory segments, which can be adjusted to any desired size, and memory areas outside the segment cannot be accessed by a program, that limited harm to other programs and the system when a program crashed.
 Before this, programs used fixed non-exclusive 64 KB segments.
-While the 64 KB size was a serious handicap in DOS and Windows 3.x, lack of guarantee of exclusiveness was the cause of stability issues because programs sometimes overwrote each other's segments.
-A crashing Windows 3.x program could knock out surrounding processes.
+While the 64 KB size was a serious handicap in DOS and Windows 3.x, lack of guarantee of exclusiveness was the cause of stability issues because programs sometimes overwrote each other's segments, a crashing Windows 3.x program could knock out surrounding processes.
+Unfortunately for compatibility reasons some parts of the 32-bit Windows program memory was non-exclusive and shared among the whole system (most famously the first 1MiB of the address space), this meant that in Windows 95 a crash which incorrectly modified this shared memory could still cause harm to other programs or the system (full memory protection only came to consumer Windows systems with the launch of Windows XP).

 The Win32 API is implemented by three modules, each consisting of a 16-bit and a 32-bit component: